i-am-smolli/devtoolbox/README.md

 ### Limiting belives

-It's worth noting that a significant portion of this project (approximately 99.5%) was generated using AI-assisted coding (specifically, via Firebase-Studio).
+It's worth noting that a significant portion of this project (approximately 99.5%) was generated using AI-assisted coding (Vibe-Coding) using Firebase-Studio.
 While this accelerated development, there may be some initial bugs or areas for improvement.
 As a humble network engineer transitioning into development, I appreciate any feedback and contributions to refine the project.

 ## ✨ Core Features & Available Tools